-In the past year we worked directly with 1121 adults and 187 children.
-Because a lot of our work involves on-going befriending, we have had regular contact with a proportion of these beneficiaries, around 3/5 of beneficiaries being seen more than once and on average each beneficiary being seen between five and six times a year.
+In the past year we worked directly with 1,113 adults and 230 children.
+Because a lot of our work involves on going befriending, we have had regular contact with a proportion of these beneficiaries, around half of beneficiaries being seen more than once and on average each beneficiary being seen five times a year.